-Raw organic pumpkin seeds are pretty much a perfect food.
-They contain all the macro nutrients of fat, carbohydrates, and protein in the perfect ratios needed to keep your blood sugar stable and give you a slow release of energy.
-They also pack a high nutritional punch with their vitamin and mineral content, and in this post we will discuss the raw organic pumpkin seed’s top 10 health benefits.
+Raw organic pumpkin seeds are one of Nature’s perfect foods.
+Did you know that this amazing, little green seed contains all the macro nutrients of fat, carbohydrates and protein in the perfect ratios needed to keep your blood sugar stable and give you a slow release of energy?

-These delicious green seeds are best eaten raw as heat treatment will not only destabilise their lovely healthy omega fats, but will also destroy many of their healthful nutrients and antioxidants -something that you don’t ant to do!
+These delicious green seeds are best eaten raw.
+Heat treatment will not only destabilise their lovely healthy omega fats, but will also destroy many of their healthful nutrients and antioxidants.

 Buy Organic Pumpkin Seeds

-Buying organic seeds is always best as some pumpkin seeds can come laden with chemicals, fertilisers, or even heavy metals.
-This can be especially true if they come from countries that have lots of heavy industry going on, that’s why to be on the safe side I always opt for organic where possible.
+Buying organic seeds is always best because some pumpkin seeds can come laden with chemicals, fertilisers or even heavy metals.
+This can be especially true if they come from countries that have lots of heavy industry.
+To be on the safe side, always opt for organic where possible.

-Before we start on the healthful pumpkin seed’s many benefits, here is a breakdown of all the goodness inside just one portion (which equates to about 28 grams, or one handful).
+Before we start with the healthful pumpkin seed’s many benefits, here is a breakdown of all the goodness inside just one portion (which equates to about 28 grams, or one handful).